bahmutov/cypress-failed-log/README.md

-suiteName - the parent suite name testName - full name of the test, including the suite name testError - error message string testCommands - array of strings, last failing command is last
+suiteName - the parent suite name testName - full name of the test, including the suite name testError - error message string testCommands - array of strings, the last failing command is the last item
 ```

 ## Example